Most Common NY Pests

 Bats have silky, dark brown hair often compared to the color of cinnamon, pale gray bellies and black, hand-like wings.
 While beneficial to our environment, they will defend themselves if provoked or threatened.
 They are also known carriers of rabies and other health risks, so it is essential to contact professional pest services immediately if you find a bat in your home.

 Bats can enter the home through small holes, gaps and openings on the exterior.
 You might notice bat droppings in attic insulation and other building materials.
 Female bats will typically reinfest the same roosting sites year after year, usually in late April.
-They produce one fully grown baby that can fly within four weeks.
+They produce one fully developed baby that can fly within four weeks.

 Cockroaches